Seebataillon: German Empire

 After the establishment of the German Empire in 1871, Chancellor Otto von Bismarck more or less ignored the navy as it did “not fit his intentions”.
 Bismarck’s continental policies sought to avoid colonial or naval entanglements and he would oppose plans to further develop navy forces.
 With the creation of the Imperial Admiralty, Prussian Army Generalleutnant Albrecht von Stosch was appointed chief.
 Stosch had no experience in naval matters, but “nevertheless, brought significant administrative talents to his new post.”
-He also perceived military power to emanate “from the tip of an army bayonet.”Stosch ended the practice of placing marines aboard warships.
+He also perceived military power to emanate “from the tip of an army bayonet.”

+Stosch ended the practice of placing marines aboard warships.
 Instead he adopted a concept that became known as Infanterieismus.
 He would train seamen as naval infantry, qualified in using small arms and competent in infantry tactics and amphibious operations.
 That approach would position the Seebataillon as a compact, self-contained organization, roughly equivalent to the British Royal Marine Light Infantry.
 Enlargement of the battalion to six companies allowed a reorganization and the transfer of half of the battalion to Wilhelmshaven to form the II.
 Seebataillon.
 Both battalions were then increased in size to four companies.
 Scheduled exchanges of officers from the Prussian Army brought current tactical thinking to the sea battalions.
 Among others, 1st Lieutenant Erich Ludendorff served 1888–1891 as company commander; Lt.Col.
 Paul Emil von Lettow-Vorbeck was commanding officer from 1909 to 1913 of the 2nd Sea Battalion at Wilhelmshaven.

-After the successful occupation of Kiautschou in China on 14 November 1897 by the navy’s East Asia Cruiser Division in a flawless demonstration of Infanterieismus, two companies from the first and two companies from the II.
+After the successful occupation of Jiaozhou in China on 14 November 1897 by the navy’s East Asia Cruiser Division in a flawless demonstration of Infanterieismus, two companies from the first and two companies from the II.
 Seebataillon were fused to form a third formation, the III.
 Seebataillon.
-This new battalion arrived at Tsingtao on 26 January 1898 to garrison the East Asian Station of the imperial navy.
+This new battalion arrived at Qingdao on 26 January 1898 to garrison the East Asian Station of the imperial navy.
 It was and remained the only all-German unit with permanent status in an overseas protectorate.